dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 When switching branches on a dot, containers that are using the dot are stopped, the branch is switched out underneath them, and then the containers are started again.

-If you want to disable this behavior, you can pin a branch by specifying `dot@branch` rather than just `dot` when specifying the dot name.
+If you want to disable this behavior, you can pin a branch for a mount by specifying `dot@branch` rather than just `dot` when specifying the dot name.

 The following commands:
 ```bash